Large Squamous Cell Carcinoma (SCC) in Situ of the Forehead

 Many of our patients have multiple cancers at time of referral.
 Depending on the location, size, depth and aggressiveness of the individual tumor, juxtaposed to the patient’s age and health status we discuss Mohs vs. SRT as part of informed consent.
 We discuss radiation with all patients over 65 with the option of treatment either here in the office or by radiation oncology.
 We end up using it in about 10% of these patients over 65 who are referred for Mohs surgery.
 We have been doing this for 25+ years and recently calculated our 10-year cure rates, which compare very favorably to Mohs surgery.

 Patient is an 89-year-old white female who, over the course of the year, developed an erythematous scaly plaque on her forehead.
 It measured 52×45 mm.
-Two biopsies had been done, previous #1 showing well-differentiated SCC in situ and previous #2 showing well-differentiated SCC in situ.
-These were about 3.5 cm apart and were in the midst of this large erythematous plaque of SCC in situ.
+Two biopsies had been done, previous #1 showing well-differentiated SCC in situ and previous #2 showing well-differentiated Squamous Cell Carcinoma (SCC) in situ.
+These were about 3.5 cm apart and were in the midst of this large erythematous plaque of Squamous Cell Carcinoma (SCC) in situ.

 Patient Prognosis & Management